ircam-ismm/node-web-audio-api/README.md

 sudo apt install libjack-jackd2-dev
 ```

-In such case, you can use the `npm run build:jack` script to enable the Jack feature.
+In that case, you can use the `npm run build:jack` script to enable the Jack feature.

 ### Audio backend and latency